simplicateca/craft4-matrix-conditionals/README.md

             }
         },

+        // when the lightswitch field is 'on' make the Light Color and Brightness fields visible '*.*.lightswitch' : {
+            ':notempty:': {
+                showOnEqual: ['lightColor', 'brightness'],
+                hideOnUnequal: ['lightColor', 'brightness']
+            }
+        },

-        // checkboxes are evaluated independantly as if they were individual lightswitch fields '*.*.customizeButton' : {
+        // [NOTE] checkboxes are evaluated independantly as if they were individual lightswitch fields, not as part of a group
+        // if the `customButtonText` checkbox in the `customizeButton` field is checked, show the `alternateButtonText` field
+        // if the `customButtonColor` checkbox in the `customizeButton` field is checked, show the `alternateButtonColor` field
+        '*.*.customizeButton' : {
             'customButtonText': {
                 showOnEqual: 'alternateButtonText',